espra/core/README.md

 ![Ampify](http://cloud.github.com/downloads/tav/ampify/logo.ampify.smallest.png)

 This is the repo for Ampify — an open and decentralised application platform.
-For comparison, perhaps imagine a bastardised mix between Unix, Facebook, IRC,
+For comparison, perhaps imagine a bastardised mix between Git, Facebook, Unix,
-App Engine, [Xanadu] and Wikis.
+IRC, App Engine, [Xanadu] and Wikis.

-The goal for the 1.0 release is to have a fully decentralised "internet
+The goal for the final 1.0 release is to have a fully decentralised "internet
-operating system" style platform, but right now we're working on creating a
+operating system" style platform.
+We're currently working towards an initial
-working proof of concept: version `Zero` — [see the planfile].
+release for the end of this year — [see the planfile].

 **Getting Started**